What to Know Before Replacing Your Furnace

 An HVAC professional will know about any rebates or other incentives available from your energy provider or your current or new furnace manufacturer.
 In Vern’s case, he benefited from two of these.

-Vern had two options.
+He had two options.
 He could have had that part fixed or replaced for free, leaving him with a functional yet still 15-year-old furnace.
-Or he could accept a $800 rebate from Bryant toward a new furnace.
+Or he could accept an $800 rebate from Bryant toward a new furnace.
 It made more sense to do the latter.
 He also used a $400 rebate from his natural gas provider to cover the cost of upgrading to a more energy-efficient furnace.